koor-tech/koor/Documentation/Storage-Configuration/Advanced/key-management-system.md

 Rook has the ability to encrypt OSDs of clusters running on PVC via the flag (`encrypted: true`) in your `storageClassDeviceSets` [template](#pvc-based-cluster).
 By default, the Key Encryption Keys (also known as Data Encryption Keys) are stored in a Kubernetes Secret.
-However, if a Key Management System exists Rook is capable of using it.
+However, if a Key Management System exists Koor Storage Distribution is capable of using it.

 The `security` section contains settings related to encryption of the cluster.